Use space to open navigation items

 Once your application is lodged, you will receive a site notice.
 This notice must be affixed to the location of the proposed licensed premises and must be provided to the occupiers of surrounding buildings.

-We will advertise your application on the Liquor and Gaming Application Noticeboard for 30 days.
-The community can comment on your application, as well as people who were consulted as part of the CIS process, if applicable.
+We will advertise your application on the Liquor and Gaming Application Noticeboard for 30 days during which the community can comment on your application.

 Use our online feedback form to send us your questions, suggestions or feedback.
 You can also: